Elana Boiskin Among Jewish Communal Professionals Awarded an MA in Jewish Professional Studies at Spertus Institute Graduation

-Elana Boiskin, Tikvah Jewish Chaplaincy Coordinator of JCFS was presented the distinguished Master of Arts in Jewish Professional Studies (MAJPS) at Spertus Institute for Jewish Learning and Leadership’s commencement ceremony on December 9, 2018.
+Elana Boiskin, former Jewish Chaplaincy Program Coordinator of JCFS was presented the distinguished Master of Arts in Jewish Professional Studies (MAJPS) at Spertus Institute for Jewish Learning and Leadership’s commencement ceremony on December 9, 2018.
 Elana was among 17 Jewish communal professionals and scholars from across North America who were also awarded this prestigious degree.

 Elana and her classmates, all of whom represented different Jewish communal institutions, were part of a small-group cohort that teaches participants how to make a positive impact on the Jewish community by advancing their skills and knowledge.
-“As Jewish community chaplaincy is a new and growing professional field, I wanted to explore the emergence of the field and current trends,” says Elana about her Capstone project, titled Jewish Community Chaplaincy: Emergency, Current Trends and Conclusions.
+“As Jewish community chaplaincy is a new and growing professional field, I wanted to explore the emergence of the field and current trends,” says Elana about her Capstone project, titled Jewish Community Chaplaincy: Emergence, Current Trends and Conclusions.

 Offered in small-group cohorts between 12 -18 students, the MAJPS program is a globally renowned educational opportunity to connect with other Jewish communal professionals and enrich participants’ skills and knowledge.
 Citywide cohorts are offered throughout the United States, Canada and Israel.